pothitos/naxos/manual/README.md

 **Note:**
 After the `pm.nextSolution()` call, we refer to a constraint variable, e.g. `NsIntVar X`, by its const method `NsIntVar::value()`.
 For example, it is wrong to write `cout<<X+1;` the correct is `cout<<X.value()+1`.

 _If we have previously called `pm.minimize(·)`_, the solver guarantees that each new solution will be better from the previous one.
-In case `pm.nextSolution()` returns `false`, then either the solution cost cannot be further improved, or there is not any other solution.
+In case `pm.nextSolution()` returns `false`, then either the solution cost cannot be further improved or there is not any other solution.
 Thus we should have stored somewhere the last solution (and perhaps its cost too), in order to print it in the end, as in the following code for example:

 ```c++
 NsDeque<NsInt>  bestR(N);